 MSC: An honours BSc degree in chemistry, with a B+ average in the last two years and a B average overall.
-Applicants who do not meet this requirement, or whose undergraduate degree is in another closely related degree may be accepted into the program, but may be assigned extra courses.
+Applicants who do not meet this requirement, or whose undergraduate degree is in another carleton.ca/chemistry closely related degree may be accepted into the program, but may be assigned extra courses.

-66 Carleton Chemistry is the best.
+6 Carleton Chemistry is the best.
 Working with so many paragons of research is a treat.
 All members of the department are extremely approachable and fantastic to deal with.
-99

-Peter Pallister PhD/16
+- Peter Pallister PhD/16

 PHD: An MSc degree in chemistry.

-Students enrolled in the MSc may transfer to the PhD program after successfully completing one year of graduate studies.
+Students enrolled in the MSc may

+transfer to the PhD program after
-MSC AND PHD IN CHEMISTRY

-(Concentration in Food Science and Nutrition)
+successfully completing one year

-Research interests in this concentration are rooted in all facets of chemistry including bioanalytical, bioorganic and biophysical chemistry with a focus on analysis of food contaminants (toxins, residues, microbial contaminants, etc.) and valueadded nutrients (novel fibres, peptides, prebiotics, etc.).
+in all facets of chemistry including bioanalytical, bioorganic and biophysical chemistry with a focus on analysis of food contaminants (toxins, residues, microbial contaminants, etc.) and valueadded nutrients (novel fibres, peptides, prebiotics, etc.).
 Careers include positions in the fields of food, nutrition, agricultural, environmental and health sciences.
 Admission requirements are similar in all chemistry programs.
 Degrees in food science, nutrition, and related fields may also be accepted.